sendgrid/sendgrid-apex/README.md

 ## Installation

-#### 1. Install the Package

 To start using the SendGrid Apex Toolkit in your Salesforce Org, install the unmanaged package of the library with the following URL:

 <https://login.salesforce.com/packaging/installPackage.apexp?p0=04tF0000000KeAR>

 Click Continue -> Next -> Next -> Install.

-#### 2. Add Remote Site

-Interacting with the SendGrid API requires a new remote site setting.

-* Add a remote site for SendGrid API site in the "Administration Setup > Security Controls > Remote Site Setting > New Remote Site".
-* Create new remote site and set https://api.sendgrid.com in the Remote Site URL.

 ## Usage